IOxCyber/ZtoM_Bootcamp/ReconnaissanceNotes.md

 ping - To send ICMP packets to the website. eg. ping xx.xx.xx.xx

+### nslookup
-nslookup - IP of Target by Hostname. eg. nslookup hostname
+To get IP of Target by Hostname. eg. nslookup hostname

 ###
 whois: More info about target. eg. DNS servers, physical location, Registration Data etc

+### WhatWeb:
-WhatWeb: Stealthy level(Http only), web scanner to to identify different web technologies used by the website.
+Stealthy level(Http only), web scanner to to identify different web technologies used by the website.
 Whatweb offers both passive scanning and aggressive testing.

 eg. whatweb website -v (verbose for better readability)